hyperledger/toc/governing-documents/security-template.md

 vulnerability disclosure policy explains how this process functions from the perspective of the project.

-This vulnerability disclosure policy explains the rules and guidelines for the Hyperledger PROJECT Project.
+This vulnerability disclosure policy explains the rules and guidelines for Hyperledger PROJECT.
 It is intended to act as both a reference for outsiders–including both bug reporters and those looking for information on the project’s security practices–as well as a set of rules that maintainers and contributors have agreed to follow.